 This apparent northeastern shift of the stock over the course of this study suggests that the surveys may no longer be sampling the entirety of Atlantic Cod throughout the course of the year (i.e. a higher proportion of the stock may now be located outside of the survey domain in the Fall than in the past).
-Each of the survey indices had been used as inputs to the Atlantic Cod stock assessment model for eastern GB Atlantic Cod (Andrushchenko et al. 2018).
+The survey indices have been used in the Atlantic Cod stock assessment model for eastern GB Atlantic Cod (Andrushchenko et al. 2018).
 However, this assessment model suffered from such significant retrospective patterns that the model was recently rejected; the results of this study are in agreement with the suggestion that the observed shift in the distribution of Atlantic Cod outside of the survey domain was a contributing factor to the model retrospective problems (Andrushchenko et al. 2018).
 In addition, because the management of this stock is shared between Canada and the U.S., the observed shift in the core distribution to Canadian waters suggests that shared management policies, such as quota sharing agreements between the two jurisdictions, may require regular review (e.g. TMGC 2002).